cncf/tag-security/assessments/projects/emissary-ingress/self-assessment.md

 ## Self-Assessment Use

-This self-assessment is created by the emissary-ingress team to perform an internal analysis of the project's security.
-It is not intended to provide a security audit of emissary-ingress, or function as an independent assessment or attestation of emissary-ingress's security health.
+This self-assessment is not intended to provide a security audit of emissary-ingress, or function as an independent assessment or attestation of emissary-ingress's security health.

 This document serves to provide emissary-ingress users with an initial understanding of